nordeck/matrix-neoboard/docs/adrs/adr009-matrix-rtc-livekit.md

 that matches the following format: `_{user_id}_{device_id}`, which allows for the same participant to collaborate in the same whiteboard from multiple devices.

-Check the [MatrixRTC model docs](matrix-rtc-events) for additional details.
+Check the [MatrixRTC model docs][matrix-rtc-events] for additional details.

 ```json
 {